thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-2.rst

 .. insert picture

-The second loop space contains an obvious point ``refl : refl ≡ refl`` (this is not quite the same "refl" as the one before), and we could define the next loop space to be loops in ``loopSpace (loopSpace S¹ base) refl`` based at (the new) ``refl``.
+The second loop space contains an obvious point ``refl : refl ≡ refl`` (this is of course not the same "refl" as the one before), and we could define the next loop space to be loops in ``loopSpace (loopSpace S¹ base) refl`` based at (the new) ``refl``.

-Since we will eventually give a path in ``loopSpace S¹ base ≡ ℤ``, we can show that the second loop space of ``S¹`` is trivial, in the sense that it just consists of a point :
+Using what we will eventually show - ``loopSpace S¹ base ≡ ℤ`` - we can show that the second loop space of ``S¹`` is trivial, in the sense that it just consists of a point :